University of Georgia football player and staff member killed in car crash hours after championship celebration - Local News 8

 By Hannah Sarisohn and Wayne Sterling, CNN

-University of Georgia football player Devin Willock and football staff member Chandler LeCroy were killed in a single car crash early Sunday just hours after their team celebrated its national championship with a victory parade and celebration in Athens, Georgia, according to a statement from the UGA Athletic Association and reporting from CNN affiliate WXIA.
+University of Georgia football player Devin Willock and football staff member Chandler LeCroy were killed in a single car crash early Sunday just hours after their team celebrated its national championship with a victory parade and celebration, according to a statement from the UGA Athletic Association.

-Willock, 20, and LeCroy, 24, were among four people in the vehicle at the time of the crash, which happened around 2:45 a.m. on Sunday not far from the UGA campus in Athens, WXIA reported.
+Willock, 20, and LeCroy, 24, were among four people in the vehicle at the time of the crash, which happened around 2:45 a.m. on Sunday not far from the UGA campus in Athens, according to the Athens-Clarke County Police Department.

+LeCroy was driving when the 2021 Ford Expedition left the road and struck two power poles and several trees, police said.
+Willock died on scene and LeCroy died later after being taken to a hospital, police said.

+A 21-year-old male passenger and a 26-year-old female passenger also sustained serious injuries in the crash, according to police.
+The university said the two injured passengers were connected with the football program but did not identify them.

 Willock, a redshirt sophomore from New Milford, New Jersey, played on the offensive line in all 15 of the team’s games this year, according to Georgia’s football roster.

-Two other members of the football program were injured in the crash and are in stable condition at a hospital, the statement said.
-The two others who were injured have not yet been identified.

-CNN has reached out to the Athens-Clarke County Police Department to obtain a copy of the incident report.

-Hours before the crash, the UGA players, coaches and fans packed into Sanford Stadium to celebrate their second straight national championship.
+Hours earlier, the UGA players, coaches and fans packed into Sanford Stadium to celebrate their second straight national championship.
+Many offered condolences and memories of the two.

 “We are all heartbroken and devastated with the loss of Devin Willock and Chandler LeCroy,” UGA Head Football Coach Kirby Smart said in a statement Sunday morning.